 The Group recognises the importance of implementing sound corporate governance policies, practices and procedures.
-As a company listed on the Cyprus Stock Exchange (CSE), Vonpende Holdings P.L.C. has adopted CSE's Corporate Governance Code and applies its principles.
+As a company listed on the Cyprus Stock Exchange (CSE), Vonpende Holdings P.L.C. (the "Company") has adopted CSE's Corporate Governance Code and applies its principles.

-In March 2006 the CSE issued a revised Code of Corporate Governance.
-The Group complies with all the provisions of the revised Code
+In January 2019 the CSE issued a revised Code of Corporate Governance.
+The Company complies with all the provisions of the revised code.